gautam8404/mangasee123-downloader/README.md

 This bot is for personal use though you can change it for public use too

+Please note that I don't encourage downloading copyrighted content.
+You must support your favorite artists by purchasing their work if you're able to

 <br></br>
  <p align='center'>
   <a href="https://www.python.org/" alt="made-with-python"> <img src="https://img.shields.io/badge/Made%20with-Python-00ead3.svg?style=flat-square&logo=python&logoColor=00ead3&color=00ead3" /> </a>